rjsalvadorr/recolecko/readme.md

 1. **Tempo** - Should be on every file, for easy beatmatching.
 1. **Version number**

-What happens when I get to project #`9999` and I have to make a new one?
-Just make a new projects folder and roll over to #`0001`.
+What happens when we get to project #`9999` and we have to make a new one?
+Increase the digit size and roll it over to #`00001`.
+So, from a four-digit number to an five-digit number.
 In that case, we'll have these two existing harmoniously:

-`Projects-01/9999-holycrapreally-112bpm-04.wav`
-`Projects-02/0001-nowaydude-79bpm-01.wav`
+`Projects/9999-holycrapreally-112bpm-04.wav`
+`Projects/00001-nowaydude-79bpm-01.wav`

+This shouldn't be a problem though.
+Say I made a project every day, starting from March 18, 2018.
+I'll get to project #`9999` on August 2, 2045.